kirillgashkov/yama/backend/README.md

 - [`api`](yama/api) is responsible for the FastAPI application itself.

-  It collects routes from other modules and manages application's lifetime dependencies, such as the database engine and module settings.
+  It collects routes from other modules and manages application's lifetime dependencies, such as the database engine and module configuration.

 - [`database`](yama/database) provides other modules with database connections.